yogeshmpandey/yogeshmpandey.github.io/_posts/2018-02-16-Backpacking-Europe-Munich.md

   background: witewall_3.png
 ---

 I lived in Munich for little less than a year that gave me an amazing opportunity to explore Europe.
-This blog post is not for a journey, rather it is a snippet of different parts of Munich, Call it a photo story.
+This blog post is not about a journey, rather it is a snippet of different parts of Munich, call it a photo story.

 <img src="https://i.imgur.com/jSvkt8q.jpg" alt="Munich">
 >Marinpltz at Night